MarvNC/better-bookwalker/README.md

  - https://bookwalker.jp/series/70804/list/

  For Bookwalker JP, make sure it is the URL with the /list/ at the end of it.

+## Support
+ This script was developed and tested with Tampermonkey.
+Violentmonkey probably works but has not been tested.
+[Greasemonkey is not supported.](https://www.greasespot.net/2017/09/greasemonkey-4-for-users.html)

+## Example

 ![example](https://i.fiery.me/zgG84.png)